Tingjun-Lei/Tingjun-Lei.github.io/_pages/about.md

 <strong style="color: red;">Call for Papers: "Bio-inspired Intelligence and Evolutionary Computation for Robotics and Autonomous Systems" Special Session in IEEE CEC 2025</strong>\
 As the Special Session Main Organizer for the special session <a href="https://tingjun-lei.github.io/CEC2025_SS.github.io/" target="_blank">"Bio-inspired Intelligence and Evolutionary Computation for Robotics and Autonomous Systems"</a> in  <strong style="color: black;">2025 IEEE Congress on Evolutionary Computation (Flagship Conference in Evolutionary Computation)</strong>, I invite researchers to submit their work on the latest developments of the related track.
 The deadline for submissions is January 15, 2025.

+<strong style="color: red;">Call for Papers: "Bio-inspired Intelligence for Robotics and Autonomous Systems: Advances and Applications" Special Issue in Intelligence and Robotics journal</strong>\
+We orgnaized <a href="https://www.oaepublish.com/specials/ir.2369" target="_blank">"Smart Robotics and Autonomous Systems" Special Issue</a> in the Intelligence and Robotics journal.
+I invite researchers to submit their work on the latest developments in Bio-inspired Intelligence, Robotics Applications, and Autonomous Systems.
+The deadline for submissions is Sepeteember 29, 2025.

 <strong style="color: red;">Call for Papers: "Smart Robotics and Autonomous Systems" Special Issue in Electronics MDPI Journal</strong>\
 As the guest editor for the <a href="https://www.mdpi.com/journal/electronics/special_issues/SRAS" target="_blank">"Smart Robotics and Autonomous Systems" Special Issue</a> in the Electronics MDPI journal, I invite researchers to submit their work on the latest developments in Robotics and Autonomous Systems.
 The deadline for submissions is February 15, 2025.
 <!--